 Now it’s your turn.

-And if you are new here, subscribe to my email newsletter so that you never miss any latest book summaries.
+And if you are new here, subscribe to my email newsletter to never miss any latest book summaries.